 A researcher at my workplace has asked for help finding examples of his topic, early examples of "GIS (Geographic Information Systems) or GPS (Global Positioning Systems) technologies in film and TV", "examples of early precursors to map related technologies".
 I found someone else's Ask from earlier this year that hits on some likely ones, but he's on the lookout for older and more diverse instances if you can think of any.
 More details and examples below the fold! [more inside]

 What are some good books about the silent film era? [more inside]

 What are some recent (last ten year or so) Korean film that's worth watching? [more inside]

+How often do the major film studios release classic movies on blu-ray?
 Do any of them (Warner, 20th Century, Paramount, etc.) have a releasing schedules or even just noticeable patterns that would help know when my favorites (film noir, golden era Hollywood classics, etc.) might be available in HD?

 What are some movies that portray a career or job or professional really well and accurately?
 Movies that made you sit up and go " Yep that's what being a lawyer/doctor/actor/food additive executive" is like.